 - First things first, before you use a condom, check the expiration date.
 Just like cheese, condoms can go bad.
 (Expired condoms break easier.)

-- Put the condom on before the guy’s penis touches the girl’s vulva.
-Pre-cum, the fluid that leaks from a guy’s penis before he ejaculates, can contain sperm from the last time the guy came.
+- Put the condom on before the penis touches the vulva.
+Pre-cum, the fluid that leaks from a penis before ejaculation, can contain sperm from the last ejaculation.